 My path into this somatic work began through a life-long devotion to spirituality, yoga, and self-inquiry.
-I studied for five years under Eddie Stern and became the first Yoga Sangraha teacher at Broome Street Yoga in New York City.
+I studied under Eddie Stern for five years and became the first Yoga Sangraha teacher at Broome Street Yoga in New York City.
 Over the past three years, I have led tri-weekly yoga and breathing classes and guided students through practices that foster awareness, grounding, and a deeper relationship with themselves.
 I received my undergraduate degree from New York University, where I studied Neuroscience, Religion, and Art with a minor in Social Work.
 My research explored the role of the arts and spiritual practice in the prevention of chronic illness, and my senior thesis (entitled Pleasurable Healing: Chronic Illness Prevention through Visual Arts, Dance, and Music) was later published in an NYU-funded research journal.
 I am a certified Ayurvedic Health Counselor through Southern California University of Health Sciences and am currently pursuing my Master’s degree in Clinical Psychology with a focus in Expressive Arts Therapy through California Institute of Integral Studies.
 As my studies continue, I hope to thoughtfully integrate psychology, creativity, embodiment, and contemplative practice into my offerings in ways that support emotional healing, self-expression, and meaningful transformation.

 I offer private lessons, small group sessions, and special event instruction.
 In-person sessions are available in Los Angeles, with Zoom sessions offered globally.